finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 <a id="upsertPortfolioDetails"></a>
 # **upsertPortfolioDetails**
-> PortfolioDetails upsertPortfolioDetails(scope, code, createPortfolioDetails, effectiveAt)
+> PortfolioDetails upsertPortfolioDetails(scope, code, createPortfolioDetails).effectiveAt(effectiveAt).execute();

 UpsertPortfolioDetails: Upsert portfolio details

 Create or update certain details for a particular transaction portfolio.
 The details are updated if they already exist, and inserted if they do not.
 Note that not all elements of a transaction portfolio definition are  modifiable once it has been created due to the potential implications for data already stored.

 ### Example
 ```java